Manis99803/IPL_Match_Simulation/README.md

 	- bowl_centroids.csv : File which has centroids of all the bowler cluster *Format* : Cluster number , Economy, Strike rate

-	- bats_res.csv : File which has details of to which cluster the batsman belongs.
+	- bats_cluster.csv : File which has details of to which cluster the batsman belongs.
 	*Format* : Batsman name, Cluster number

-	- bowl_res.csv : File which has details of which cluster the bowler belongs to.
+	- bowl_cluster.csv : File which has details of which cluster the bowler belongs to.
 	*Format* : Bowler name, Cluster number

 	- bats_details.csv : File which has average and strike rate of every batsman *Format* : Batsman name, Average, Strike rate